BenitolSantos/Textbook_Organizer/notes.md

 ##### _Hey there, here is an example notes.md set up_ 😊

 # App Summary
 My app idea is _`Textbook Library`_.
-It will be a library that stores users and textbooks and the current_pages the users are on.
+It will be a library that stores users and textbooks.

 # Schema
 ### User